 Chang: A Drama of the Wilderness (1927)

-Merian C. Cooper, Ernest B. Schoedsack
+DIRECTED BY: Merian C. Cooper, Ernest B. Schoedsack

 STARRING: Kru, Chantui, Bimbo the Monkey